adrida/adrida.github.io/README.md

 My areas of interest lie in the following:

-- XAI and concept drift
+- XAI and concept drift but more generally AI-Human interactions and how to use AI to augment human's abilities
 - Outlier detection and unsupervised approaches
 - Deep learning and latent representations
 - LLMs and their ability to augment current unsolved NLP tasks (RAG, document parsing, knowledge representation)